Skip to content

 Dozens of courses can be seamlessly added to the ZenQMS Training Module

-Through a partnership with Biopharma Institute—experts in regulatory, validation, compliance, and GxP training—ZenQMS now offers over 75 high-quality courses for purchase and direct integration into our QMS platform
+Through partnerships with Biopharma Institute and Evolve e-Learning Solutions—experts in regulatory, validation, compliance, OSHA, HIPAA, and GxP training—ZenQMS now offers over 130 high-quality courses for purchase and direct integration into our QMS platform.

 GxP Content in a System You TrustYou can access, assign, and track training content directly within your ZenQMS instance.
 No need to validate or manage a separate LMS.